The minimally extended Varying Speed of Light (meVSL): Special Relativity

 where we use the explicit form of $\tc$ given in Eq.~\eqref{dotGoGmp} to have

 We inserts Eqs.~\eqref{dottgamotgam} and \eqref{dotgammaogammaApp} into Eq.~\eqref{AmuApp} to obtain

 where we use

-Even though we express the four-acceleration in Eq.~\eqref{4accelApp} by including $\dot{\tc}$ and $\dot{\ttc}$ terms, we should drop these terms from the expression in order to properly describe $A^{\mu}$ as a local quantity in the constant time hypersurface.
+Even though we express the four-acceleration in Eq.~\eqref{4accelApp} by including $\dot{\tc}$ and $\dot{\ttc}$ terms, we should drop these terms from the expression to properly describe $A^{\mu}$ as a local quantity in the constant time hypersurface.
 And $\tc = \ttc$ in this frame.
-Thus, the four-acceleration is simply expressed by
+Thus, the four-acceleration is expressed by

-This is the same as the four-acceleration of SR if $\tc = c$ and thus $\tgam = \gamma$.
+It is the same as the four-acceleration of SR if $\tc = c$ and thus $\tgam = \gamma$.
 The scalar product of a particle's four-velocity and its four-acceleration $U^{\mu} A_{\mu}$ is given by

-Again, in the local reference frame, one obtains constant $\tc$ and $\ttc$ and thus the inner product between the four-velocity and the four-acceleration becomes zero.
+Again, in the local reference frame, one obtains constant $\tc$ and $\ttc$, and thus the inner product between the four-velocity and the four-acceleration becomes zero.